-- Strong market position supported by relatively high barriers to entry: PNH's credit profile benefits from its strong market position as the largest carrier of interstate rail freight and largest intermodal rail operator with a national footprint in Australia.
-PNH is effectively an infrastructure-style business; it dominates the East-West corridor, accounting for approximately three-quarters of containerised freight volume and will be one of the main beneficiaries of Australia's Inland Rail project (freight rail line directly connecting Melbourne and Brisbane).
-PNH is also one of two major coal haulage companies in Australia, operating in an effective duopoly throughout Queensland and New South Wales.
-Barriers to entry in rail haulage are relatively high, owing to the capital, concessionary, contracting, or physical constraints that underpin the rail haulage industry (Source: S&P Global Ratings), which generally has two or (sometimes) three main players within PNH's local market. - Significant proportion of take-or-pay contracts for coal, providing a degree of cash-flow and revenue stability: PNH's revenue benefits from the structure of its contracts, particularly for its metallurgical coal and thermal coal segments.
-They typically average ten years upon inception (average weighted life to maturity is currently six years) and are performance-based (with the majority take-or-pay).
-The latter is important as it means movements in price have little immediate impact on revenues, until contract renewal.
-Further, contracts signed under its intermodal business are generally around five to seven years, but vary in length and contract terms, and may contain volume commitments (but is less exposed to externalities, such as commodity prices).
+- Strong market position supported by relatively high barriers to entry: PNH's credit profile benefits from its strong market position as the largest carrier of interstate rail freight in Australia, while also being the largest intermodal rail operator with a national footprint.
+PNH is effectively an infrastructure-style business.
+It dominates the East-West corridor, accounting for nearly three-quarters of containerised freight volume and looking to consolidate operations in other areas.
+It will be one of the main beneficiaries of Australia's Inland Rail project (freight rail line directly connecting Melbourne and Brisbane).
+PNH is also one of two major coal haulage companies in Australia (with Aurizon), operating in an effective duopoly throughout Queensland and New South Wales.
+Barriers to entry in rail haulage are relatively high, owing to the capital, concessionary, contracting, or physical constraints that underpin the rail haulage industry, which generally has two or (sometimes) three main players within PNH's local market. - Significant proportion of take-or-pay contracts for coal, providing a degree of cash-flow and revenue stability: PNH's revenue benefits from the structure of its contracts, particularly for its metallurgical and thermal coal segments.
+Coal contracts typically average ten years upon inception (average weighted life to maturity is currently five years) and are performance-based (with the majority take-or-pay).
+The latter is important as it means movements in coal price have little immediate impact on Pacific National's revenues, until contract renewal.
+Further, contracts signed under its intermodal business are generally around three to five years, but vary in length and contract terms, and may contain volume commitments (but is less exposed to externalities, such as commodity prices).
 PNH generally enjoys long standing relationships with its major customers, a function of its duopoly and near-monopoly over particular haulage networks, which partly mitigates the risk of non-renewal of contracts.
 PNH is also able to pass on a substantial amount of its largest operating costs.
-PNH's revenues have therefore exhibited a high degree of stability over the last decade, despite frequently volatile commodity prices (see Figure 1 below).
+PNH's revenues have therefore exhibited a high degree of stability over the last decade, despite frequently volatile commodity prices (see Figure 1).

-Figure 1: PNH Revenue (AUDm)
+Figure 1: PNH total revenue (AUDm)